jzabala/peer-group/README.md

 # Learning Path

-This app allows people to create learning paths, mark their progress and see how else is working through the same learning path.
+This app allows people to create learning paths, mark their progress and see who else is working through the same learning path.

 ## Dependencies